Techtonica/curriculum/react-js/react-part-3-state.md

   - If you aren't sure about either of these, write them down and figure it out with a peer before moving on.

 ### Extensions (Optional)
-  - Add a form to the above so the user can add their own quote to the end of the `QUOTES` array.
+  - Add a form to the above so the user can add their own quote to the end of the `quotes` array.
   - [Build a Pokedex with React ](https://blog.cloudboost.io/lets-build-a-pokedex-with-react-part-1-e1ba0b9387a7)